PatKeenan/gesture-tracker/README.md

 # Gesture Tracker

-This project uses the tensorflow hand detection library to manipulate the square on the screen.
-Eventually, a user will be able to navigate the website using predetermined gestures.
+This project the webcam to detect if either of your index fingers are pointed up or down.
+The application will scroll up or down depending on the direction of the detected fingers.

 ### Running Locally